 Has your section had a successful outreach activity they would like to share?
 Contact us to share your efforts.
 Be sure to include pictures.

-University of Illinois, Urbana-Champaign Student Section
+Massachusetts Institute of Technology Student Section